corasan/fluz-test/README.md

 ## Installation

-Clone project and run `npm install` in the root of the project.
+Clone project and run `npm install` at the root of the project.

 ## Screenshots
 ![alt text][first-screen]